shikharlm10/Snakes-and-Ladders-2017-/README.md

 Showed this as my 12th class project in 2017.

 Simple game ,out of 100, certain boxes where there are snakes and ladders.
-If you land on ladders, you climb up to the box it ends.
+If you land on ladders, you climb up to the box it ends, not the other way around.
-If you land on snakes , you go back to where the snake's tails ends. whoever lands  on 100 first , wins the game.
+If you land on snake's mouth , you go back to where the snake's tail ends. whoever lands  on 100 first , wins the game.

 NOTE:There is still some unresolved issues regarding player turn, the dice showing the result and then the puck moving.